 i.
 Algorithm guided antibody design of an antibody

-Here we used a computational method to aid the de novo design of PXX antibody: The PXX structure was first modeled using homology based modeling method.
+Here we used a computational method to aid the de novo design of PXX antibody: The PXX structure was first modeled using a homology-based modeling method.
 We extracted the frameworks and complementary determinant regions (CDRs) from antibody structures.
-Using frameworks as templates, we assembled CDRs onto the frameworks to construct an antibody library and the antibody structures were modeled from their homologous protein structures.
-Then the antibodies were docked onto the antigen and ranked according to the interaction energy.
+Using frameworks as templates, we assembled CDRs onto the frameworks to construct an antibody library, and the antibody structures were modeled from their homologous protein structures.
+Then, the antibodies were docked onto the antigen and ranked according to the interaction energy.
 A certain number of best antibody hits were selected and the antibody sequences were synthesized and screened to get potential antibodies.

 PXX is an important negative immunoregulatory factor that was expressed by tumor cells and reduces the body’s immune response.
 Antibodies that bind to PXX and block its signaling pathway can be used as therapeutics for the treatment of carcinoma.
 In this case, our designed PXX antibody achieved an affinity of 10-11 M, which provided a novel anti-PXX antibody and candidate drugs.
 The time period and cost for antibody discovery were greatly reduced using this computational designing method.

 ii.
 Antibody library construction for a target protein

 For protein CXX, we implemented a novel approach to construct antibody library: We extracted the frameworks and complementary determinant regions (CDRs) were extract from antibody structures and sequences.
 Using frameworks as templates, we assembled CDRs onto the frameworks to construct an antibody library, and the antibody structures were modeled from their homologous protein structures.
 The antibodies were docked onto the CXX protein and ranked according to the interaction energy.
 We then constructed an antibody library with around 106 antibody sequences according to the results.
 These sequences were synthesized and screened.
 The functionally active molecules were then obtained for further research.